 Jamal is a Watering Hole Fellow, a 2014 Arts for Life Award Recipient, and a judge for the Campaign of Black Male Achievement’s first ever National Poetry Contest in 2017.
 In literature press, he served as the Poetry Editor for (b)oinkzine and was the Social Media Coordinator for ÉLAN Magazine.
 He is an alumn of Brave New Voices, Philly Youth Poetry Movement, The Write (Young Voices), Gustavus Adolphus Slam Camp (Indiana University Slam Institute), and Douglas Anderson School of the Arts.
 He’s been blessed to perform, present workshops, and facilitate panels for The Art + Business Council of Philadelphia, The Kimmel Foundation, YouthSpeaks, The Coalition of Schools Educating Boys of Color Conference, The Philadelphia Foundation and Rumble Young Man Rumble.

-Right now, he serves as the Artistic Director of Babel Poetry Collective, and is the Co-Founder and Outreach Coordinator of the Black Boy Fly Collective with fellow PYPM Alumn and best friends Jovan McKoy and David Pratt.
-His written work can be found in The Altar Collective, WusGood Magazine, Teenage Wasteland, DrylandLit Press, (b)oink zine, and Poetry Nook.
+Currently, Jamal is the Artistic Director of Babel Poetry Collective at Temple, where he directs and produces poetry showcases.
+He also is the Co-Founder and Outreach Coordinator of the multi-genred Black Boy Fly Collective.
+His written work can be found in L’Éphémère Review, Dylandlit Press, (b)oinkzine, WusGood Magazine, The Altar Collective, Cunjuh Mag, Teenage Wasteland, and Poetry Nook.